raniiyya/42so_long/README.md

 # so_long

-**so_long** is a simple 2D game developed as part of the 42 curriculum.
-It challenges players to navigate through a maze-like map, collect all items, and reach the exit.
+**so_long** is a 2D game project developed as part of the 42 curriculum.
+Inspired by classic arcade games, it challenges players to navigate a maze, collect items, and overcome obstacles.
+The game showcases skills in C programming, graphics rendering with the MiniLibX library, and object-oriented design principles.

 ---